Methodology

 Google Tag Manager (32.7%)

 GTM is the most common third-party domain by a wide margin.
 One in three law firm sites loads the GTM container script in their initial HTML.
-GTM itself is lightweight, but it serves as a gateway: once loaded, it can inject any number of additional scripts (remarketing pixels, heatmaps, A/B testing tools) without requiring changes to the site's source code.
+GTM itself is lightweight but serves as a gateway: once loaded it can inject any number of additional scripts (remarketing pixels, heatmaps, A/B testing tools) without requiring changes to the site's source code.
 The true performance cost of GTM depends entirely on how many tags the firm's marketing team has configured inside it.

 CallRail (15.8%) and CallTrackingMetrics (2.3%)